 Most small business owners use a car, van, or truck for their company.

-And if you can prove that you use the vehicle for business purposes, then you can deduct the cost of operating the vehicle.
+If you can prove that you use the vehicle for business purposes, then you can deduct the cost of operating the vehicle.

 Here are a few that you might have overlooked, but should absolutely take advantage of when filing your small business taxes.

+If you have a small business loan, a business credit card, or a mortgage, you’ll make interest payments on what you’re borrowing from the lender.
 This might come as a surprise, but those interest payments are deductible on your small business taxes.
 No one likes paying interest on what they borrow, but those payments are a little easier to swallow if you know you can deduct them on your taxes.

-But as a small business owner, you’re juggling a lot of things at once.
-And you might not want to sacrifice any of your precious time managing your business for being your business’s accountant.
+With some time, effort, and patience, any small business owner can navigate the process of filing business taxes on their own.
+But as a small business owner, you’re juggling a lot of things at once, and you might not want to sacrifice any of your time managing your business to also serve as your business’s accountant.

 Here are some tips for searching for an accountant: